hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 <p style="font-size: small;"> <a href="/helion/openstack/install-beta/prereqs/">&#9664; PREV</a> | <a href="/helion/openstack/install-beta-overview/">&#9650; UP</a> | <a href="/helion/openstack/install-beta/vsa/">NEXT &#9654;</a> </p>

 # HP Helion OpenStack&reg;:  Installation and Configuration for KVM Hypervisor

-HP Helion OpenStack allows you to manage the KVM hypervisor and provision virtual machines.
-This document provides installation instructions for HP Helion OpenStack Edition preview on a suitably specified and prepared system.
+HP Helion Openstack allows you to manage the KVM hypervisor and provision virtual machines.
+This document provides installation instructions for HP Helion OpenStack on a suitably specified and prepared system.

 ## Installing HP Helion OpenStack ## {#install}